 We are notifying you of this incident and sharing the steps that we, and Blackbaud, are taking in response.
 Blackbaud has informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and are undertaking additional efforts to harden their environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
+We will continue to focus on ensuring our technology partners maintain a high level of security and deliver the appropriate response in matters such as these.
+Also, we will continually assess our internal data management policies and practices to protect personal information.

-For More Information.
+For More Information

 We regret that this occurred and apologize for any inconvenience.
-Should you have any further questions or concerns regarding this matter, please call 1-855-526-1142, Monday through Friday, from 8:00 a.m. to 5:30 p.m.
-Central Time.
+Should you have any further questions or concerns regarding this matter, please do not hesitate to contact us at 1-???-????
+Monday through Friday 8:00 am to 5:30 pm Central Time.